 The following examples will illustrate the working of Nostro accounts:

 Suppose a resident of the USA wishes to open an account in Europe.
 He does not need to travel there for this purpose.
 All he has to do is approach his home bank in the USA and request them to open a Euro account on his behalf.

 The US bank would open a Nostro account with a foreign facilitator bank with which it has a good banking relationship.
 Note that the facilitator bank needs to have a physical presence in the European zone.
 Now, it is the facilitator’s responsibility to set up a euro account for the US bank.

 One must note that this account is much different from regular accounts held by European residents.
-This account will permit the account-holder in the USA to make transactions in the European zone with euro.
+This account will permit the account holder in the USA to make transactions in the European zone with euros.

 Let us look at the differences between a Nostro account and a Vostro account: